Roberta Colindrez: Career

-Colindrez made her off-Broadway debut in 2006, in the Neo-Futurist revue Too Much Light Makes the Baby Go Blind.
+Colindrez made her off-off-Broadway debut in 2006, in the Neo-Futurist revue Too Much Light Makes the Baby Go Blind.
 She appeared in several short films and regional theater productions after that, and in 2011 she wrote and starred in the film Otis Under Sky.
 In 2013, she began playing Joan in the musical Fun Home off-Broadway.
 The show closed in early 2014, then opened on Broadway in 2015, where it won five Tony Awards and was nominated for seven more.

 Colindrez has made guest appearances on several television series.
 Her performance on I Love Dick was described as a "breakout" in an interview with Vanity Fair.

 In 2018, Colindrez joined the cast of HBO's The Deuce as Irene.
 In 2019, Colindrez joined Vida as Nico.

 She also does voice acting work, most notably on the podcast Alice Isn't Dead, and writes for the stage.

 In 2020, Colindrez joined the cast of Amazon's A League of Their Own, about the All American Girls Professional Baseball League, as the character Lupe.

 Colindrez also originated the role of the Farmer in a 2022 workshop of the first act of Césaire José Carroll-Domínguez's epic historical play Spreckles which premiered in the 2022 Beyond The Box performance festival in Marfa, Texas with the Marfa Live Arts group in the Crowley Theater.